 - 1. A Receipt Form is issued at the point that a collection is accepted into our custody.
-This is a proforma with the following mandatory fields accession number; reference number; date of deposit; collection title; depositor details (name, address, telephone number and e-mail address); owner details if different from depositor details; deposit type (deposit, gift, loan, statutory transfer, purchase or bequest); brief description of and history of collection; physical condition (good, fair or poor) and comment on status or provenance.
+This is a printed proforma with the following mandatory fields accession number; reference number; date of deposit; collection title; depositor details (name, address, telephone number and e-mail address); owner details if different from depositor details; deposit type (deposit, gift, loan, statutory transfer, purchase or bequest); brief description of and history of collection; physical condition (good, fair or poor) and comment on status or provenance.
 The receipt is signed by depositor and staff member at point of deposit.
 On the rare occasion that a collection is received by post receipt is filled out at point of accession and depositor requested to sign it. - 2.
 Terms of deposit are printed on the reverse of the receipt and are explained to the depositor.
 Any agreed variations to the terms of deposit are recorded in the box at the end of the terms. - 3.
 Information on the receipt is used to create the accession record in CALM.
-Historically, The paper copy was then filed on the voucher (accession) file.
-The creation of digital voucher files means that any paper receipts are now scanned and added to the digital file.
-Two second copies of the receipt are then generated from the information in CALM one to be added to the voucher file and the other to be sent to the depositor.
+The paper copy is then filed on the voucher (accession) file.
+Two second printed copies of the receipt are then issued generated from the information in CALM- one to be placed on the voucher file and the other to be sent to the depositor.